jenkinsci/dynatrace-plugin/README.md

 [Option 1: Test Run Registration from Jenkins](#option1)

-For the .net agent, the test run id must be passed through the environment variable DT_TESTRUN_ID (see also <a href="https://community.dynatrace.com/community/display/DOCDT63/.NET+Agent+Configuration" target="_blank">.NET Agent Configuration</a>).
-Using <a href="https://wiki.jenkins-ci.org/display/JENKINS/EnvInject+Plugin" target="_blank">EnvInject Plugin</a> in Jenkins you can inject the DT_TESTRUN_ID variable between the Register Test Run and the Execute Build steps.
+For the .NET agent, the test run id must be passed through the environment variable `DT_TESTRUN_ID` (see also <a href="https://community.dynatrace.com/community/display/DOCDT63/.NET+Agent+Configuration" target="_blank">.NET Agent Configuration</a>).
+Using <a href="https://wiki.jenkins-ci.org/display/JENKINS/EnvInject+Plugin" target="_blank">EnvInject Plugin</a> in Jenkins you can inject the `DT_TESTRUN_ID` variable between the Register Test Run and the Execute Build steps.

 <img src="/img/conf/NAnt.png" />